The Liouville property for groups acting on rooted trees: Tools for random walks on groups acting on rooted trees

 which implies \emph{a-fortiori} that $h(\mu)=0$ (and also $h(T_{\W_n}(\mu))=0$ for every $n$).

-A similar argument actually applies to every symmetric and finitely supported measure on the Hanoi group $G$, with a different choice of $\mathbb{W}_n$.
-However, we omit further details, as this is contained in the general proof.
+A similar argument actually applies to every symmetric and finitely supported measure on the Hanoi group $G$, with a different choice of $\W_n$.
+We omit further details, as this is a special case of \cref{T:bounded Liouville}.